This leaflet aims to help you and your family understand more about your cancer treatment.

 Radiotherapy is a local treatment.

 This means it only affects the part of the body that is treated.
 When you are having your radiotherapy you do not feel anything and it does not make you radioactive.
 You may hear a buzzing noise when the machine is switched on.
-It is perfectly safe for you to be with other people, including children and pregnant people throughout your treatment.
+It is perfectly safe for you to be with other people, including children and anyone who may be pregnant, throughout your treatment.
 You will have your radiotherapy on a treatment machine called a linear accelerator as shown here in the photograph.
 You will see your radiographers at each treatment session and they will be happy to answer any questions you may have.

 Treatment for each patient is planned individually, and even patients with the same type of cancer may not receive identical treatment.
 Radiotherapy may be used as your main treatment, or combined with other treatments such as surgery and chemotherapy.